jpcorb20/toxic-comment-server/README.md

 - Transformer-based approach: [Source 2](https://towardsdatascience.com/transformers-for-multilabel-classification-71a1a0daf5e1).

-Both projects have very bad coding.
+Both projects have very bad coding, mistakes and wrong evaluation metrics, but we inspired our approaches from them to start from some points and push the server into production.

+We want to constrast baseline approach like Source 1 versus SOTA one like Source 2.

 ## Analysis